Missouri Christian School Athletic Association

-The Missouri Christian School Athletic Association is the sports governing body for independent Christian schools in the state of Missouri.
+The Missouri Christian School Athletic Association (MCSAA) is the sports governing body for independent Christian schools in Missouri, Illinois, and Kansas.

 History

 The Missouri Christian School Athletic Association (MCSAA) was established in 1995 "to provide a comprehensive state-wide competitive program of athletics in a Christian environment."
-MCSAA currently has 42 member schools.
-Tim Asher is the Executive Director.
+MCSAA currently has 38 member schools.
+Danny McCubbin is the executive director.

 Athletics

 The MCSAA sanctions the following sports: